TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/bootflow.md

 - This location or offset is specified in the SysConfig of the `sbl_ospi` application.
 Currently this is 0x80000.
 In most cases you wouldn't need to change this.

 - To flash an application (or any file in fact) to a location in the OSPI flash memory, follow the steps mentioned in \ref BASIC_STEPS_TO_FLASH_FILES

 \endcond

+\cond SOC_J722S
+### SBL OSPI MULTISTAGE

+- The `sbl_ospi_multistage` is a secondary bootloader that works in two stages.
+Stage-1 reads and parses the multicore application image from a location in the OSPI flash and then moves on to core initialization, including booting Stage-2.

+- To boot an application using the `sbl_ospi_multistage`, the Stage-1 multicore application image needs to be flashed at a particular location in the OSPI flash memory.

+- This location or offset is specified in the SysConfig of the `sbl_ospi_multistage` (Stage-1) application.
+Currently this is 0x80000.
+In most cases you wouldn't need to change this.

+- Stage-2 is included as part of the multicore application image and is loaded and started by Stage-1 to boot the HSM core and any additional core binaries.

+- To flash an application (or any file in fact) to a location in the OSPI flash memory, follow the steps mentioned in
+\ref BASIC_STEPS_TO_FLASH_FILES

+\endcond